ricaxov/xov/codes/debug/instructions.md

 # Script

-## This is just a simple, but kinda useful, script I made to make it easier to debug my stuff
+## This is a simple, but kinda useful, script I made to make it easier to debug my stuff

 - To run it you just need to use this command line